MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - <details><summary>Digest</summary> Previous research has developed generative MIAs that use generative adversarial networks (GANs) as image priors tailored to a specific target model.
 This makes the attacks time- and resource-consuming, inflexible, and susceptible to distributional shifts between datasets.
 To overcome these drawbacks, we present Plug & Play Attacks, which relax the dependency between the target model and image prior, and enable the use of a single GAN to attack a wide range of targets, requiring only minor adjustments to the attack.

 ## Fairness

+- Sustaining Fairness via Incremental Learning. [[paper]](https://arxiv.org/abs/2208.12212)
+  - Somnath Basu Roy Chowdhury, Snigdha Chaturvedi.
+  - Key Word: Fairness; Incremental Learning.
+  - <details><summary>Digest</summary> We propose to address this issue by introducing the problem of learning fair representations in an incremental learning setting.
+To this end, we present Fairness-aware Incremental Representation Learning (FaIRL), a representation learning system that can sustain fairness while incrementally learning new tasks.
+FaIRL is able to achieve fairness and learn new tasks by controlling the rate-distortion function of the learned representations.

 - Bugs in the Data: How ImageNet Misrepresents Biodiversity. [[paper]](https://arxiv.org/abs/2208.11695) [[code]](https://github.com/rolnicklab/imagenetbiodiversity)
   - Alexandra Sasha Luccioni, David Rolnick.